datum-cloud/awesome-alt-clouds/README.md

 - [Mixpanel](https://mixpanel.com/) - Delivers product analytics to help teams build better products through data-driven decisions.
 - [Mixpeek](http://mixpeek.com/) - A multimodal data platform that indexes and semantically retrieves videos, images, audio, and documents using AI-native infrastructure.
 - [MongoDB](https://www.mongodb.com/) - Offers a general-purpose, document-based database designed for modern application development.
-- [Neon](https://neon.tech/) - Provides a serverless Postgres with autoscaling, branching, and bottomless storage.
+- [Neon](https://neon.tech/) - Provides a serverless PostgresSQL with autoscaling, branching, and bottomless storage.
 - [Neo4j](https://neo4j.com/) - A graph database platform for connected data applications.
 - [New Relic](https://newrelic.com/) - An observability platform that unifies metrics, events, logs, and traces for full-stack monitoring.
 - [nMachine](https://www.nmachine.io/) - Observability that brings together every signal, from OpenTelemetry to Git to spend, in one data lake.